EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 Office hour times and locations are also available on the Calendar page of the course website.
 We have a combination of in-person and remote options: each office hour will have a room number, Zoom link, or both listed.

 * Professor Chunlei Liu, Monday 3-4 PM
+* TBA

 ## Homework Party
-We offer a three-hour homework party on _ from _ where you can ask questions about the problem sets and labs.
+We offer homework party on TBA where you can ask questions about the problem sets and labs.
 The location and Zoom information is listed on the Calendar page of the website.
 Typically, two TAs will staff homework party each week.

 ## Exams